wokstarz/flawless/README.md

 Hey there!
 Welcome to **Flawless Music Player**.

 If you're tired of clunky, outdated music players and want something that actually looks and feels like it belongs in the modern era, you're in the right place.
-Built with Tauri, React, and Zustand, Flawless isn't just a music player—it's an experience.
-We designed it from the ground up to give you that buttery-smooth "Liquid Glass" aesthetic, all while packing some seriously powerful audio tools under the hood.

-Whether you're jamming to your local FLAC files or streaming from your own private server, we've got you covered.

 ---